isaacmsl/Connect-4-Game/README.md

-# Allign-4-Game
+# Connect 4 Game

-A simple web game
+A game that is played against computer.